Preschool

 paint on their picture.
 Just like scratch and sniff stickers.

-children just loved this.
+I found the children just loved this.
 They were so excited to be able

 to paint with a